Tut-k0/tut-k0.github.io/public/blog/oracle-database-testing.md

 STEPHEN_ADAMS/STEPHEN_ADAMS
 ```

 With a valid user credential in hand, you can move onto the juicy stuff.
-In my experience, once you have a valid credential, you have a great chance to turn this into a full database compromise.
-That is because we can dump out the full database user list to try to password spray, and if you are lucky, you may already have dangerous permissions assigned to your compromised account.
+In my experience, once you have a valid credential, you have a great opportunity to turn initial access into a full database compromise.

 ## Mapping Out the Database
 With the user credential in hand, you can now connect and take a look around.
 Any SQL client such as `sqlplus` can be used to do that and interact with SQL.
-I am going to stick to showing ODAT functionality here to make things quicker.
+I am going to stick to showing mostly ODAT functionality here to make things quicker.

 ### Database Information Gathering
 ODAT has a `search` module which can be used to get info about the database you are connected to.
 This is very helpful to run on your first compromised user to get several items, such as password lockout policy, case sensitivity policy, all usernames, and much more.